volante1013/KancolleTweetWatcher/README.md

 # KancolleTweetWatcher
-This repository monitors tweets of @KanColle_STAFF to notify the maintenance day.
+This repository monitors tweets of @KanColle_STAFF to notify the maintenance day .